myoneray/Lodash-4-16-1-CH/README0.md

 Checks if `value` is a pristine native function.
 <br>
 <br>
-**Note:** This method can't reliably detect native functions in the presence of the core-js package because core-js circumvents this kind of detection.
+**提示:** This method can't reliably detect native functions in the presence of the core-js package because core-js circumvents this kind of detection.
 Despite multiple requests, the core-js maintainer has made it clear: any attempt to fix the detection will be obstructed.
 As a result, we're left